NicholasMutsaerts/portfolio/it-guides.md

 #### Linux Operating Systems

-This **Ubuntu Essentials Beginner's Guide** downloadable pdf guide serves as an indispensable resource to learning the Linux desktop through Ubuntu 26.04 LTS, focusing on everyday usability, core Linux concepts, and a smooth transition for new users.
-To provide a safe, flexible learning environment, this guide explores running Linux in VirtualBox, allowing users to experiment without affecting their primary operating system.
+This **Ubuntu Essentials Beginner's Guide** pdf provides a practical introduction to the Linux desktop using **Ubuntu 26.04 LTS**.
+Created for beginners, it focuses on everyday usability, foundational Linux concepts, and helping new users transition confidently into the Linux environment.

+To support a safe and flexible learning experience, the guide also explains how to run Ubuntu in **VirtualBox**, allowing users to explore and practice Linux without affecting their primary operating system.

 - [Ubuntu Desktop User Experience](pdf/Ubuntu Desktop User Experience.pdf)